Coactive TVUser-centered

 Today and Tomorrow

-social Web functions, etc. Coactivity of video and Web services can
+social Web functions, ads, etc. Coactivity of video and Web services can

-occur on a single screen, but is often far more powerful when done across
+occur on a single screen, but is often far more powerful with

 multiple screens.